 Futures for December 2013 slipped 35 cents to $16.30 a metric ton, down 20 percent from this year’s peak of $20.25 on July 24, data compiled by CME Group Inc.’s Green Exchange show.
 Forward contracts had sold for $16.25 and $16.30 a metric ton as of 5:50 p.m.
 New York time, down from a 2012 peak of $20.10, according to ICE.

 “We will be combing the record for every minor glitch we can possibly find to fix, but I am delighted that everything so far shows that the practice auction went well,” Mary Nichols, the air board’s chairman, said in a statement.

 The state plans to cap emissions from power generators, oil refineries and other industrial plants beginning next year and cut that limit gradually to reduce emissions to 1990 levels by 2020.
 The air board will issue allowances, each permitting the release of one metric ton of carbon, through a combination of free allocations and auctions.

 Companies must turn in enough allowances to cover their emissions, and those under the limit can sell the permits to others above it.
 The program, divided into three compliance periods that run through 2020, will eventually cover 85 percent of the greenhouse gases released in the state.

-While allowances won’t be sold until November, CME Group Inc. (CME)’s Green Exchange began offering contracts for the future delivery of permits last August, at the same time that IntercontinentalExchange Inc. (ICE) began clearing forwards.
+While allowances won’t be sold until November, CME Group Inc. (CME:US)’s Green Exchange began offering contracts for the future delivery of permits last August, at the same time that IntercontinentalExchange Inc. (ICE:US) began clearing forwards.

 The air board doesn’t plan to release a settlement price or the number of allowances sold in the practice auction, according to a pool report.
 The agency will instead e-mail those who participated in the practice auction sample results on Sept.
 4.